This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl. It’s lower in sugar and contains 11 grams of protein!

 Step by step process how to make banana bread with cottage cheese.

-• Bake: Pour the batter into the loaf pan and bake for 50 minutes, or until a toothpick comes out clean.
+3. Bake: Pour the batter into the loaf pan and bake banana bread for 50 minutes, or until a toothpick comes out clean.

 Tips for Best Results

-• Measure flour correctly: A crucial baking tip!
-Do not scoop your flour directly from the bag.
-Instead, spoon the flour into the measuring cup and level it off with a knife for precise measurement.
+• Measure flour correctly: Do not scoop your flour directly from the bag.
+Instead, spoon the flour into the measuring cup and level it off with a knife.

-• If it starts to brown too soon: Cover it loosely with foil during the last 15-20 minutes of baking.
+• If bread starts to brown too soon: Cover it loosely with foil during the last 15-20 minutes of baking.
+Also I like to move it to the middle rack then.

 Sliced cottage cheese banana bread on a parchment paper.
 Cottage cheese in a bowl and bananas.